MonashMath/SCI1022/S2-2020-Python-Workshops/README.md

 **Only as a temporary fallback solution**, I have created an executable environment on the cloud for week 2 of the course.
 The only thing that you need is to click on the `binder` badges  below to launch the Jupyter notebooks on your browser.
 This way you do not need _anything_ locally on your computer.
 Be patient, the start up of the Jupyter notebook _can take a considerable amount of time_ the first time.

-As mentioned above, this is only a temporary fallback solution for the first week of the workshop. **If you are still having issues/struggling with your local installation**, please let us know
+As mentioned above, this is only a temporary fallback solution for the second week of the unit. **If you are still having issues/struggling with your local installation**, please let us know
 ASAP through the appropriate Moodle forum, and we will look for a solution.

 Please, take into account the following warnings when working with `binder`.